Laserfiche/developer.laserfiche.com/src/docs/api/odata-api-reference/index.md

 ## Try it out

-Use [swagger](./../playground/index.md) to explore the API's possibilities.
+Use [swagger](./../playground/) to explore the API's possibilities.

-In order to authenticate, follow the instructions in [Authenticate to the Swagger playground](./../authentication/guide_authenticating-to-the-swagger-playground/) or [Autenticate to the Laserfiche API](./../authentication/).
+In order to authenticate, follow the instructions in [Authenticate to the Swagger playground](./../authentication/guide_authenticating-to-the-swagger-playground/) or [Authenticate to the Laserfiche API](./../authentication/).
 The table API supports both Bearer access token authentication and Basic username/password authentication for use with applications like Excel and Power BI.
 Those details can be found in the links above.

 There are some security considerations to keep in mind when using the table API which are noted below.